Nico asks the pals if they've ever wasted money on niche writing gadgets.

-The pals discuss the scariest books they've ever read.
+The pals discuss the worst books they ever read.
+Most they read while drunk.

 Canon is Cannon.
 The pals discuss George Orwell's 1984 and whether it's as important as everyone who hasn't read it says it is.

 Let's talk about the books: Revolver, by Evan Schwartz; Bat Boy Lives, by Weekly World News; You're Ruining the Dystopia for Everyone, by Frank Conniff; The Cement Garden, by Ian McEwan; The Force, by Don Winslow; Sorcery of Thorns, by Margaret Rogerson; Throne of Glass, by Sarah Mass; Shadow and Bone, by Leigh Barduga; The Awkward Black Man, by Walter Mosley; 33 1/3: Golden Hits of the Shangri-Las, by Ada Wolin; Rorschach, by Tom King; The Immortal Hulk, by Al Ewing.